uchicago-library/prefect-experiment/README.md

-# folio-template-python
+# Prefect experiment
-Scaffolding for FOLIO scripts in Python
+Scratch repo for experimenting with Prefect.

 ## Requirements